INFOBefore you can integrate the widget, you must have worked with MX to enable your access to our PFM product.

 Viewport (iOS and Android)

+For mobile widgets to render correctly, the viewport must be set in a meta tag on the HTML page used to load the widget URL.
+The viewport is the size of the window through which a page is seen.
+It can be smaller or larger than the actual size of a page or device screen.
 On most mobile devices, the virtual viewport is larger than the actual screen size; web pages are rendered according to the viewport size, then shrunk down to the actual screen size.
-This helps when viewing pages that aren't optimized for mobile, but for pages that are optimized for mobile (like the mobile widgets), the viewport meta tag is used to guarantee that the page is rendered properly.
+This helps when viewing pages that aren’t optimized for mobile, but for pages that are optimized for mobile (like the mobile widgets), the viewport meta tag is used to guarantee that the page is rendered properly.
+Set a meta tag within the<head> element as follows.

 Widget Loader Configurations

-It shows the parameters you'll use to set things like the widget's height and width, additional configurations that let you set configurations for specific widgets, and also has the following sections to further help your integration:
+This section is for integrating a widget on desktop using the Widget Loader.
+It shows the parameters you’ll use to set things like the widget’s height and width, additional configurations that let you set configurations for specific widgets, and also has the following sections to further help your integration:- Create a Loading Message

 - Keeping a Session Alive and Logging Out